emkis/Environment/for-hyper/readme.md

 > Using Hypes is not a requirement for this setup, you can use all these tools on this guide with your own terminal.

-To install Hyper, you can read the [installation guide](https://hyper.is/#installation), or just run the command:
+To install Hyper, just run the command:
 ```bash
 brew install --cask hyper
 ```